What Is a Direct Attack?

 Zoodiac Boarbow demands a ridiculous five level four monsters as material; thankfully, you can also simply summon him by using a Zoodiac instead.
 The more fuel, the better, as Boarbow gains ATK and DEF equal to the total scores of his materials.

-Boarbow can also directly attack your opponent, and when he inflicts battle damage with twelve or more materials, you can send as many cards as possible from your opponent's hand and field to the graveyard, then shift Boarbow to defense position.
+Boarbow can also directly attack your opponent, and when he inflicts battle damage with twelve or more materials, you can send as many cards as possible from your opponent's hand and field to the graveyard, then shift Boarbow to the defense position.
 This devastating effect clears both their hand and field, but even if you don't have enough material for it, Boarbow excels with his powerful direct attacks.

 One of the best Frog monsters available, Unifrog bears weak battle stats but is easily summoned and can attack directly.
 Plus, when he successfully lands a direct strike, Unifrog lets you destroy an opposing spell/trap if you control a different Frog monster!

 Use defenses like "Swords of Revealing Light" to shield Unifrog and let him repeatedly eliminate opposing utility units, or boost his ATK by 1200 with the field spell "Wetlands" to add insult to injury.

-Many Watt monsters can attack directly, one of my favorite being Wattcobra.
+Many Watt monsters can attack directly, one of my favorites being Wattcobra.
 Like most of his kin, he bears a low ATK (yet not too shabby for a stealth unit), but when he inflicts battle damage through a direct blow, he lets you add any Watt monster from your deck to your hand.

 Thus, you have an easily-summoned piercer and searcher; use defenses like "Messenger of Peace" to disable assaults from stronger monsters while letting your Watts slip through with their sneak attacks.